scottprahl/mie/README.rst

 .. image:: https://zenodo.org/badge/DOI/10.5281/zenodo.10087653.svg
    :target: https://doi.org/10.5281/zenodo.10087653

-Mie Scattering is a computational project for simulating the scattering of electromagnetic waves by small particles.
-Utilizing the robust FORTRAN code by Warren Wiscombe, this software offers researchers and scientists an accurate and reliable tool for Mie scattering calculations.
+Mie Scattering is a method for simulating the scattering of electromagnetic waves (light) by spheres.
+Based on the robust FORTRAN implementation by Warren Wiscombe, this software offers researchers and scientists an accurate and reliable tool for Mie scattering calculations.

 Features
 --------

-- Accurate simulation of scattering for small to very large sphere sizes (𝜋d/λ > 10,000).
+- Accurate simulation of scattering for small to very large sphere sizes (𝜋d/λ > 10,000)

-- Tested against `MIEV0 <https://www.researchgate.net/publication/253485579_Mie_Scattering_Calculations_Advances_in_Technique_and_Fast_Vector-speed_Computer_Codes>`_ implementation.
+- Tested against `MIEV0 <https://www.researchgate.net/publication/253485579_Mie_Scattering_Calculations_Advances_in_Technique_and_Fast_Vector-speed_Computer_Codes>`_ implementation

-- Includes additional scattering code for cylinders.
+- Used to a `web-based Mie calculator <https://omlc.org/calc/mie_calc.html>`_

 The source code is written in `CWEB <https://github.com/ascherer/cweb>`_, which allows excellent documentation of scientific programs.
 Basically, there is a